systemsecologygroup/N2-fixers-in-the-ocean/addinstructions.md

 # How to add new bacterial and environmental data to the project
 ## Environmental data
+Here I describe the format of environmetal data and how to add more input columns if needed.

+Here data is way more varried from my experience.
+So, modifications likely will have to be more dependant on the exact format and contents of the dataset.
+But 2 functions that can be useful if the data is in a pandas dataframe are: *removeEmptyRows*, *removeRed*.

+They allow to remove not needed columsn and remove empty rows in the resulting dataset right after.

+Another consideration is renaming the latitude and longitude columns as well as making sure their range is withing the desired.
+If a new column is added it needs to be included in column lists throughout the file to make sure that its data is read and used.

 ### Expected format of data:
 This is in what state the data is saved at the end of ***obs_env.ipynb*** file before further modifications.